AprilAngland/triviawithus/README.md

 ## RSVP - before the event

-Guests can login with their google account, update their nickname (nickname will later be shown on the big screen when playing trivia), view menu, make menu selection and update other information such us dietary restrictions.
-Once guest made their menu selection and put in their nickname, they can confirm their RSVP.
-The app will send them a confirmation email.
+Guests can login with their google accounts.
+After logging in, they will be directed to the user home page.
+Guests are first prompted to update their nicknames.
+Nicknames will later be shown on the big screen when playing trivia, so it is not optional.
+Menu selection is also a mandatory field.
+Once guest made their menu selection and fill in their nickname, they can click a button confirm their RSVP.
+The app will automatically send them a confirmation email.

 <p align="center">
   <img src="public/ReadmeGuestInfo.png"  title="hover text">